China Country Report

 The Chinese government plans to significantly increase connectivity across the country, including railways, expressways, and telecommunications.
 Mobile phone and internet penetration levels are high, approaching developed-world levels in major cities.
 Despite an ongoing crackdown, corruption remains a systemic problem.
 Foreign companies selling directly to Chinese consumers have been targeted for anti-trust investigations in the past, although no major new cases have been initiated since 2015.
 However, increasing regulation of VPN services, the recent cyber security law, and extensive censorship will increasingly affect foreign firms' ability to conduct business efficiently.

-Land acquisition without full engagement of local stakeholders increasingly faces protests, especially in the slow-growing provinces of Guangdong, Fujian, Zhejiang, Jiangsu, Shandong, and Sichuan.
+Land acquisition without full engagement of local stakeholders increasingly faces protests, especially in Guangdong, Fujian, Zhejiang, Jiangsu, Shandong, and Sichuan.
 Given that the government is taking steps to mitigate a repeat of violent protests by making party officials more accountable towards environmental protection, future protests will probably be localised and less violent.
 The chances of protests, mostly in the form of marches and blockades, will remain high regarding major infrastructure construction, nuclear energy, mining, as well as oil and gas.

 A relatively high risk of various natural disasters threaten certain parts of this vast country.
 Seismic activity is particularly common northwest of the Beijing, along the border between Shanxi and Hebei provinces, and in the autonomous regions of Interior Mongolia and Tibet.
 On May 12, 2008, an earthquake with a magnitude of 7.8 hit Sichuan province (center-west), causing more than 80,000 deaths and significant damage to infrastructure.
 Over the past ten years, China has experienced nine earthquakes with magnitudes at or above 7.6 on the Richter scale.
 Additionally, coastal areas can be hit with tsunamis triggered by earthquakes.